 Minimizing Estate Tax Liability in Northern Virginia

 The estate planning lawyers of northern Virginia’s Hale Ball Carlson Baumgartner Murphy, PLC provide innovative ways for testators and personal representatives (executors) to reduce estate tax liability and ensure that all important records are being kept.
-Regardless of whether you are planning for your own estate and are looking for ways to transfer as much of your wealth to your loved ones as possible or you are an executor who is seeking to minimize the tax impact on the estate you are administering, the professional estate planning and probate attorneys of Hale Ball Carlson Baumgartner Murphy, PLC can assist you in minimizing the portion of the assets that the government can tax.
+Regardless of whether you are planning for your own estate and are looking for ways to transfer as much of your wealth to your loved ones as possible or you are an executor who is seeking to minimize the tax impact on the estate you are administering, the professional tax and estate planning attorneys of Hale Ball Carlson Baumgartner Murphy, PLC can assist you in minimizing the portion of the assets that the government can tax.
 Contact our Northern Virginia office to discuss a tax-minimizing plan for your estate.
 Our attorneys can also assist in other related matters.
 Whether you need to create an estate, draft a will, or make sure an estate is completed and closed, our estate attorneys are here for you.

 Estate Tax Liability Minimization in North Virginia